StandardCyborg/StandardCyborgCocoa/StandardCyborgExample/README.md

 </p>

 ## Getting Started
-This repo depends on Standard Cyborg's Cocoapods: StandardCyborgFusion, StandardCyborgUI, and StandardCyborgNetworking.
+This repo depends on Standard Cyborg's Cocoapods: StandardCyborgFusion and StandardCyborgUI.
 You'll need to have [Cocoapods](https://cocoapods.org/) set up first.
 You'll also need to have Git and Xcode installed.
 As well as a device with TrueDepth/FaceID camera.

 ```